calhall4892/FTSE-100-volatility-study-/README.md

 * Phase 8: Conclusions and Future Work (Week 16)

 ## 2.0 Research
 The research chapter contains all of the key elements and areas of interest that arise during the project.
 This will cover all aspects of both finance and ml (including core mathematics).
 This will be used as a guide and can be referred back if needed.
+This is also to serve as a template for future research carried out on this Github.

 ### 2.1 Core Concepts